Jamie Crabb MBACP, MA, PG Dip, BA (Hons.)

 Training, qualifications & experience

-- BACP accredited Diploma in Integrative Counselling (The Minster Centre)
+- Diploma in Integrative Counselling (Minster Centre BACP reg.)

 Areas of counselling I deal with